 When we work on classic code, in general, we have rules, plus input data.
 Then we write an algorithm that will allow us to generate answers.

-In machine learning, it's a little bit different, we need input data and also a lot of answers.
+In machine learning, it's a little bit different, we need input data and a lot of answers.
 Not just a little number, really a lot, thousands of examples 10,000, 100,000 or even more.
 These inputs allow to write code that will be able to generate the rules: an artificial intelligence, we will technically speak of a generating a “model”.

 Slide 11 : execute